 |The target directory is $SQUIRREL_SQL_INSTALL_PATH/lib/ on Windows and Linux.|

 Drivers at the left pane, and click + (the plus sign) to add a new driver.

 Complete the information as shown in the following example.

 Step 4: Connect to Treasure Data

-Aliases tab at the left pane and click plus button to add the Alias.
+Aliases tab on the left pane and click + (the plus sign) to add the Alias.

 - Name: Whatever you like

 - Driver: Treasure Data

 Test when the forms are filled.
 If the information is correct, you receive the message

 You’ll see a list of tables and its columns by GUI.